roman-milk/roman-milk.github.io/kristen-finally-fucks-daddy-pt-08.md

+===

- ****** Kristen Finally Fucks Daddy Pt.
-08 ****** byNonStopFunGuy© My lusty father glanced at me, but his face was sweating from fucking Riley's tight pussy.
+My lusty father glanced at me, but his face was sweating from fucking Riley's tight pussy.
 His body was rocking back and forth, powerfully driving his penis into her wet, silky tube.
 He nodded, I think, or was it just his head shaking?
 "Fuck, nice," he moaned, probably liking the news, but really excited more about screwing his niece for the second time that afternoon.

  Turns out my bisexual cousin had a positive reaction as well.
 "Fuck!" she screamed, pulling her legs so far back, taking my Daddy's dick into her.
 "I'll be there too -- I'm staying this weekend, Uncle Rick!
 Oh, I'm so fucking hot!"